altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Move utility functions from constants to toolsService
 - Compute hashes on client and use this to query the server to create pivMap entries for pivs with no pivMap entry

-- Check delay in loading Local view in Android (Tom)
 - Calculate viewport dynamically and make views use its proportions (Tom)
 - Fix amount of tags shown on top bar of uploaded, based on tag length (Tom)
 - Delete piv mode (uploaded) (Tom)